WhitehillGroup/docs/docs/jsm/index.md

 ---

 # Introduction
 Welcome to JSM!
-We are a leading provider of Roblox retail technologies, providing a variety of different products to fit your group needs.
+We are the leading provider of Roblox retail technologies, providing a variety of different products to fit your group needs.

 :::note